 Mexico Timeshare Scams Before You Buy a Timeshare

 To start, most timeshares can be considered a poor value when bought from a resort developer directly.
 It doesn’t matter if the timeshare is in Mexico, Canada or the United States.
-When you buy a timeshare from a resort developer directly, it almost always decreases in value by 50 – 90% the second it is purchased.
+When you buy a timeshare from a resort developer directly, it almost always decreases in value by 50% or more the second it is purchased.
 This happens because a significant portion of the purchase price goes towards paying the sales staff commission, the sales facilities and the free gifts used to lure vacationers into the timeshare tour.
 There are not many products on earth that immediately decrease in value by several thousand dollars the second they are purchased.
 While this might not be considered a scam, it is certainly a poor value.

 If you finance the timeshare through the resort developer directly, there is a good chance you’ll be paying a very high interest rate above 10% as well.
 Again, this isn’t necessarily a scam because it is disclosed to you in the timeshare documents, but it is certainly not a good value.